 In 1949, Winston Churchill was named not only Man of the Year, but Man of the Half-Century by TIME, and in 1950, against the backdrop of the recently-ended Second World War, and in the face of the intensifying conflict in Korea, “The American Fighting-Man” was featured as the first abstract honoree.

 A decade later, the distinction of Man of the Year went to “the most important occupational group of the world today,” American Scientists.
-In 1966, TIME followed John F. Kennedy, Pope John XXIII, Martin Luther King, Jr
+In 1966, TIME followed John F. Kennedy, Pope John XXIII, Martin Luther King, Jr., and Lyndon Johnson with the inclusive “

 In 1969, the award was somewhat condescendingly bestowed upon “Middle Americans,” who “cherish[ed], apprehensively, a system of values that they [saw] assaulted and mocked everywhere – everywhere except in Richard Nixon's Washington,” and who “felt ignored while angry minorities dominated the headlines and the Government's domestic action.”